berlinplan/berlinplan.github.io/readme.md

 #### <sub> Is it probable that citizens of the Middle East see on their damaged streets, self-driving e-cars or psychopathic countries military technology, including supercomputers, drones, satellites, rockets, and aircrafts? </sub>

-#### environmental crisis: blocking streets, increasing polarization, Instagram activity, and competing within a psychopathic system, or promoting equality by involving marginalized groups like children and disadvantaged societies in the voting process?

 #### Is it morally justifiable for one generation's actions to cause harm to 33,000 individuals in the future?